ippontech/blog-usa/posts/introduction-to-graphql-with-apollo.md

 - Union (represents several return types for an object)
 - Interface (shares a set of fields between multiples types)

-This is how we can represent our business objects in GraphQL schema in comparison to our data sources:
+This is how we can represent our business objects in a GraphQL schema in comparison to our data sources:

 ```graphql
 type Book {